nagisa1993/I-Love-U/README.md

 # I-Love-U
 Funny and Romantic Love Confession made with Sass, Babel &amp; Webpack.
+Just add i-love-u.js & style.css to your empty html!

 Every click will result in a beeping heart!💓